In the Flex system, it is possible to pass show and episode settings using encoded XML tags. To make use of this feature, you will need:

 To add the schema for the Acast namespace

 Add encoded <acast:settings> at either show or episode level with your choice of settings

 Optionally, you may also encrypt the encoded settings using the <acast:signature> setting

 Include the following information from the extended RSS tags looking for the Acast namespace

 <rss xmlns:atom="http://www.w3.org/2005/Atom" xmlns:itunes="http://www.itunes.com/dtds/podcast-1.0.dtd" xmlns:acast="https://schema.acast.com/1.0/" version="2.0">

-This can be both at the channel level and the item level.
-It’s encoded as base64 utf-8 string, either of a json stringified or optionally with the json string encrypted with the information provided in the signature object (see <acast:signature> details below.)
+This can be both at the show or 'channel' level and the episode or 'item' level.
+It’s encoded as base64 utf-8 string, either of a json stringified, or optionally with the json string encrypted with the information provided in the signature object (see <acast:signature> details below.)

 <acast:settings> at the Channel level (Show data)

 At the channel (show) level, the settings object contains the base information for the show ad targeting, plus some default data for the episodes.
 Once decrypted and decoded, we expect the information to look like this (all values are optional):